-There are hundreds of TVs to choose from, and to make your life easier, we've put together a list of all the best TVs you can buy right now.
+There are hundreds of TVs to choose from, so to make your life easier, we've put together a handy list of all the best TVs you can buy right now.

 Arranged by screen size, you can view all the top TVs from 49 inches to mammoth 75-inch beasts – if you've got the space and budget for such a grand TV.
-These might seem big - there are no small, 32-inch models in this list – but the best TVs only come in bigger sizes.
+These might seem big – there are no meagre 32-inch TVs in this round-up – but the best TVs only come in bigger sizes.

 We review all the best TVs every year, but only the very pinnacle from every brand makes it to this list.
 All the big players have been covered: Samsung, Sony, Panasonic, LG and Hisense.
 We've got new TVs coming in from 2017 lines too, so it's worth keeping an eye out for those: the Sony KD-55XE9305 is a recent addition to this round-up.

 Video: Trusted Explains – All you need to know about TVs